antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 You can learn more about the release by looking at [What's New in the .NET Framework](https://msdn.microsoft.com/library/ms171868.aspx#v46), the [.NET Framework 4.6 release changelist](https://github.com/microsoft/dotnet) and an [framework library API diff](https://github.com/microsoft/dotnet) between the .NET Framework 4.6 and 4.5.2 releases.
 Check out the [ASP.NET Team post](http://blogs.msdn.com/b/webdev/archive/2015/07/20/announcing-asp-net-4-6-and-asp-net-5-beta-5-in-visual-studio-2015-release.aspx) to learn more about ASP.NET updates.

+The .NET Framework 4.6 is part of Windows 10 and can be installed on Windows 7 and Windows 8.
+You can target the .NET Framework 4.6 in Visual Studio 2012 or later, by installing the the [.NET Framework 4.6 Targeting Pack](http://fwlink).
+It comes with Visual Studio 2015.

 Reference Source
 ----------------